micahstubbs/adit/readme.md

 ## Current Status

-Adit renders data from the `iris` dataset in a 3d scatter plot, mapping data to x, y, z, color, and shape.
-You can grab the plot to move and rotate it with a controller.
+Adit renders data from the `iris` and `mtcars` datasets in a 3d scatter plot with mapping capabilities for x, y, z, color, shape, and size.
+The x, y, and z mappings can be selected in VR by grabbing a variable name card and dropping it into the desired axis.
+Legends and interactive mapping for color, shape, and size are coming soon.

+To examine the resulting plot, you can grab the plot to move and rotate it with a controller.
 If you release it with a twist of the wrist, the plot will remain animated in a spin.
-You can also grab the plot with two hands to stretch or shrink it
-(but this will degreade performance until you refresh the page for now).
+You can also grab the plot with two hands to stretch or shrink it (but this will degreade performance until you refresh the page for now).

 ### Latest Updates

+* Scales for plots: added `plot-axis-text` component.
+This will be automatically added to a `plot` and label x, y, and z axes.
+Supports numeric labels and text labels for factors.
+Labels the name of the mapped variable as the scale title.
 * Performance improvements
     * Plot updates are queued and completed as time is available to avoid locking out the render thread